 For Haltian, building good employee experiences is not about increasing productivity, but rather removing things that kill productivity: tedious admin work, looking for rooms, bad air quality, working with broken equipment, standing in line for 30 minutes on your lunch break… you name it!
 We believe that good employee experience begins with making things easy.
 It means using tools that save time, make collaboration easier, give you flexibility and choice, and makes it easier to share your voice and feelings.

-In this article, we have gathered all the information you need to know about how to improve employee experience with Empathic Building.
+In this article, we have gathered all the information you need to know about how to improve employee experience with our Empathic Building digital twin.
 Let’s get started!

 Table of content